If you need to build Canoeboot from source, this guide is for you.

 ./mk dependencies arch

-NOTE: In case of Ubuntu 20.04 LTS or derived distros for that specific release, use the dedicated configuration file (the Trisquel 11 config symlinks to this):
+NOTE: In case of Ubuntu 20.04 LTS or derived distros for that specific release, use the dedicated configuration file:

 ./mk dependencies ubuntu2004